Ostorlab/KB/APK_TASK_HIJACKING/description.md

 the front, the system moves the __relocatable__ activity A from its original hosting task to the new foreground task stack.

-Task Hijacking attacks comes in different flavors:
+Task Hijacking attacks come in different flavors:

 * __Task Affinity Control__: application has a  package name `com.mySecureApp.app` and activity __A1__.
 A malicious application
 has two activities __M1__ and __M2__ where `M2.taskAffinity = com.mySecureApp.app` and `M2.allowTaskReparenting = true`.
 If
 the malicious app is open on __M2__, once you start your application, __M2__ is relocated to the front and the user will interact with the malicious application.

-* __Single Task Mode__: application has set launch mode to `singleTask`.
+* __Single Task Mode__: the application has set launch mode to `singleTask`.
 A malicious application with `M2.taskAffinity = com.mySecureApp.app`
-can hijack target application task stack.
+can hijack the target application task stack.

 * __Task Reparenting__: application has set `taskReparenting` to `true`.
 A malicious application can move the target application task to the malicious application stack.

-Task hijacking can be used to perform phishing, denial of use attack and has been exploited in the past by banking malware trojans.
-New flavors of the attacks (StandHogg 2.0) are extremely hard to detect, as they are code based attacks.
+Task hijacking can be used to perform phishing, denial of use attack, and has been exploited in the past by banking malware trojans.
+New flavors of the attacks (StandHogg 2.0) are extremely hard to detect, as they are code-based attacks.